AmpRack/CFBack/readme.md

 <h2>Codify_Forum</h2>
 <hr/>
-This is the entire project, with all libraries in place.
-First, a quick rundown of each folder;
+<p>Currently, this is only the website with NO libraries attached.
+Npm, Bower, Yeoman, and Grunt installations (by way of Thinkster.io) are required for use.
+The .jshintrc file should be moved to the parent directory (parallel to /app/), all other files belong in the /app/ folder.
+First, a quick rundown of each folder.</p>

  <b>bower_components/</b>     -   Holds all of the angular.js files, bootstrap, jquery, etc<br/>
  <b>node_modules/</b>         -   Grunt server files, VERY useful for testing<br/>